Is Japan expensive…?

 KONBINI!

 A konbini is a convenience store and it’s your foolproof method to eating cheap in Japan.
-7/11, Lawson, FamilyMart, Seicomart (only in Hokkaido): they all have cheap food to enjoy.
+7/11, Lawson, FamilyMart, Seicomart (only in Hokkaido): they all have cheap food that you will love.
 From pre-packed bento, to instant noodles you can make on-site (the konbini has everything), and all manner of other student-grade delicacies, you’ll find it all there super cheap.

-For some ideas of konbini food prices in Japan:
+For some ideas of the food prices at convenience stores in Japan:

 • Instant noodles: $1-3 (You’re looking for Peyang Yakisoba.
 It’ll change your life.)